calinburloiu/couchdoop/README.md

 By emitting an array which has the date as the first element this view allows us to import the events by date.
 The second element of the emitted array is a partition number which allows Couchdoop to split the view query between Hadoop map tasks.
 If we want to import all click events for April 1, 2014, we use option `--couchbase-view-keys '["20140401",0];["20140401",1]'`.
 A Hadoop map task will query Couchbase for view key `["20140401",0]` and another one for view key `["20140401",1]`.

-The import tool uses `TextOutputFormat` and will emit Couchbase document IDs are Hadoop keys and Couchbase JSON documents as Hadoop values.
+The import tool uses `TextOutputFormat` and will emit Couchbase document IDs as Hadoop keys and Couchbase JSON documents as Hadoop values.
 By default, Hadoop uses tabs as separators between keys and values, but this can be changed by setting `mapred.textoutputformat.separator` property.

 ### Exporting ###